Demonic Toys: Plot

 Lincoln escapes while Judith is in the dollhouse.
-He catches up to Mark and is about to kill him when Judith appears and shoots Lincoln.
+He catches up to Mark and is about to kill him when Judith appears and shoots Lincoln in the head.
 Suddenly, all of the toys around them come to life.
 The pair begin shooting them to death, including Baby Oopsy Daisy.
 Grizzly Teddy turns into a man-sized monster and chases after Judith.
 Judith becomes trapped and is about to shoot herself when a toy soldier helps her escape.
 However, Judith is caught by the demon who ties her up on the pentagram.
 Mark is attacked by Grizzly Teddy, but manages to kill the monster.
 The demon, now in the form of a man, is about to rape Judith, but the toy soldier shoots it, cuts Judith free, and turns into a real boy.
 The demon transforms back into his own kid form, and the two kids begin fighting, explaining the war card game from Judith's dream.
 As the demon is about to kill the boy soldier, Judith stabs him with the boy soldier's sword and the demon is sent back to Hell.
 Before heading back to Heaven, the boy soldier reveals that he's the spirit of the son she's going to have.
 Judith reunites with Mark and the two wait for the doors of the warehouse to open and let them go.